Imperial Theater, Copenhagen

-Imperial has the largest single screen in Northern Europe with 1002 seats, which is also the biggest screen in the world to feature Dolby Atmos.
+Imperial has the largest single screen in Northern Europe with 1002 seats.
 It is among the best cinemas in Copenhagen and is usually the go-to place for cinephiles in the Danish capital.
-Imperial is owned by Nordisk Film and is located near Vesterport Station.
+Imperial is owned by Nordisk Film and is located near Vesterport railway station.
 It has undergone several renewals, the latest of which were completed in September 2013 when Dolby Atmos was installed.
 It is one of the only big cinemas in Copenhagen which can still project 70 mm film, as well as the only one which can project 4K in 3D.

 Renewals

 The cinema has undergone several renewals over the years.
 Among the biggest can be mentioned the change from 1521 to 1179 seats in 1988, with the number of seats being further reduced in 1998 in order to pass the THX-certification.

-The current projector is Barco's premium model, the DP4K-32B, which was installed in February.
+The current projector is Barco's premium model, the DP4K-32B, which was installed in February 2012.
 This allowed Imperial to project 4K imagery in 3D as the first cinema in Denmark.

 The latest renewal took place in September 2013 when a new borderless, 40% bigger screen was installed, along with Dolby Atmos and new seats.
 The number of rows was also reduced from 24 to 21, and the total number of seats went down to 1002.